hardyscc/nestjs-dynamoose/README.md

   };
   export const UserSchema = new Schema(attributes);

-  export interface UserSchemaKeys = {
+  export interface UserSchemaKey = {
     id: string;
   };

-  export interface UserSchemaAttributes extends UserKeys {
+  export interface UserSchemaAttributes extends UserKey {
     name: string;
     email?: string;
   };
   ```

-  `UserKeys` holds the hashKey/partition key and (optionally) the rangeKey/sort key. `UserAttributes` holds all other attributes.
+  `UserKey` holds the hashKey/partition key and (optionally) the rangeKey/sort key. `UserAttributes` holds all other attributes.
 When creating this two interfaces and using when injecting your model you will have typechecking when using operations like `Model.update()`.

   `new Schema()` optionally accepts options defined by `SchemaOptions`: